Women’s Entrepreneurship Day

 Observing Women’s Entrepreneurship Day

-This holiday can be observed in any number of different ways.
-People can read a book or take a course dedicated to entrepreneurship, they can support small businesses that are women-owned, and they can spread the word about this day using the hashtag #WomensEntrepreneurshipDay online.
+This holiday can be observed in many different ways.
+People can read a book or take a course dedicated to entrepreneurship, support small businesses that are women-owned, and spread the word about this day using the hashtag #WomensEntrepreneurshipDay online.